ibrahim1taha/LiveMentor_AI-Models-API/README.md

 1. **Head Pose Estimation** - Detects if person is focused/attentive
 2. **Person Detection** - Detects if a person is present in the image
-3. **Blocked Things Detection** - Detects if objects are blocking the view
-4. **Sleep Detection** - Detects if person appears to be sleeping

 ## Local Development